Pumpkin Bars with Cake Mix

-Pumpkin Pie Bars is the perfect easy fall or Thanksgiving dessert recipe!
-Made with spices, butter, cream cheese, and a cake mix crust, this layered cheesecake-like dessert has much rich flavor.
+Pumpkin Bars is the perfect easy fall or Thanksgiving dessert recipe!
+Made with spices, butter, cream cheese, and a cake mix crust, this layered cheesecake-like dessert has such rich flavor.

 Welcome to one of the oldest recipes I've got on this blog!